UMSKT/PIDDatabase/README.md

 # PIDDatabase
+To use the database, you can:
+* Use our neat little [web-based viewer](https://umskt.github.io/PIDDatabase-viewer/).
+* Download the real database through the Releases tab.
+* Clone the repository through the instructions below.

+## Cloning
-To use the database, you'll need SQLite3 and Git installed.
+You'll need SQLite3 **3.46.0 or higher** and Git installed.

 Commands to set it up (ignore "not a database" errors, it's fixing that):
 ```